Summertime Injuries—How to Avoid the Seasonal Stresses

 Also, never allow running around the pool area, especially if the surrounding areas are wet.
-Additionally, always use railings, and enter the pool slowly and cautiously.
-Further, never perform cannon balls or dives into the shallow parts of the pool.
+Use railings at all times, and get into the pool gently and cautiously.
+Additionally, avoid diving or performing cannonballs into the shallow areas of the pool.
 Before going for a swim, check the water in your pool for discoloration and make sure it is clean.

 Slip and Falls

 Slipping and falling can cause serious injury to the head, spine, and other parts of the body.
-Wherever you’re stepping, make sure the ground is free of liquids and uneven surfaces.
-If you’re in an area that could potentially be unsafe to traverse, consider finding another route.
-If you must walk through such a space, take your steps slowly and cautiously.
+Make sure the ground is level and clear of liquids wherever you are walking.
+If you’re in an area that might be dangerous to travel through, think about taking a different path.
+If you must pass through this area, move carefully and cautiously.

 Proper Louisiana Safety Gear

 If you or someone in your family regularly rides bicycles, make sure your bike is equipped with reflectors that allow your bike to be more visible at night.
-Further, don’t take more than the allotted number of passengers on your vehicle while you ride.
-Additionally, choose clothes that are appropriate for the weather but that will also offer protection should you suffer a bicycle accident.
+Additionally, only carry the permitted number of passengers in your vehicle at any given time.
+Choose weather appropriate clothing that will also offer protection should you suffer a bicycle accident.

 Injuries Under the Influence

 To help avoid any drug-related accidents, always ask a doctor if any substances you’re taking could affect your driving ability.
-Then, make sure you stay vigilant and alert while on the road, and avoid distractions at all costs.
-Not only can you get a DUI for erratic/reckless driving, you could also seriously injure other drivers or pedestrians if you’re not careful.
+Then, make sure you drive safely by remaining attentive and watchful at all times and avoiding distractions at all costs.
+Driving erratically or carelessly can result in a DUI and badly hurt innocent drivers or pedestrians.

 If you or someone you know was injured by a driver under the influence of drugs or alcohol, contact Mike Brandner Injury Attorneys.
 We’ll work with you on your personal injury case.

-Hurt in a bike or motorcycle wreck in Louisiana?
-Then contact us for a free consultation as you may be entitled to compensation for your injuries and other damages.
+Have you been hurt in a bicycle or motorcycle wreck in Louisiana?
+If so, contact us for a free consultation, as you may be entitled to compensation for your injuries and other damages.